Dr Elizabeth Mumper will be presenting at the 2019 Mindd Forum on a series of topics including Migraines.

 - environmental weather triggers

-Dr Elizabeth Mumper will be covering more of the atypical triggers of migraines in her MasterClass.
+Dr Mumper will be exploring how to effectively diagnose more of the atypical triggers of migraines in her Presentation.

 Treating Migraines with Functional Medicine

-Although there is a strong genetic component to migraine headaches, there are still certain lifestyle and dietary choices that can significantly impact the duration, severity, and frequency of a migraine attack.
-So migraines may not need to be a regular part of life.
+Although there is a strong genetic component to the cause of migraine headaches, there are still certain lifestyle and dietary choices that can significantly impact the duration, severity, and frequency of an attack.

 Ensuring that treatment is holistic and individualized is a crucial consideration when treating migraine headaches.
-For some, their trigger may be menstruation, and for others, it may be their diet.
+For some people, their trigger may be hormonal (e.g. menstruation) and for others, it may be their diet.